Honest Care introduces free appeal letters! Click 'Get started' to see all our package options.

 You deserve the best care: You have the legal right to fight the treatment you need.
 As a part of the Affordable Care Act, all health insurance plans are required to allow their members to appeal their coverage decisions.
 This spans all insurance coverage - whether you are insured through your employer, purchased an insurance plan through your state marketplace, or are insured through a government program like Medicare or Medicaid.

-How does Honest Care’s appeal service work?
+How does Honest Care’s paid appeal service work?

 We currently offer appeal services for Ozempic, Mounjaro, Wegovy and Zepbound.
 After purchasing Honest Care and completing your online denial assessment, you can expect to receive your appeal letter within 2 business days.